ComedyCoder/todoListVue/README.md

 ```
 bash install.sh
 ```
-to install the node modules for vue.
+to create springboot jar file, then install the node modules for vue.

 ### Compiles and hot-reloads the frontend code & starts the spring server for development
 ```